espena/pagesign/README.md

 ![Console recording](https://github.com/espena/pagesign/raw/master/tty1.gif "Verifying remotely using curl and gpg")

+## Important!

+Users should also check the source code to verify that nothing has been added after the signature!
+A possible attacker might insert a javascript element after the HTML tag, and browsers happily execute the code even if it's outside the DOM.
+This is a security issue I'd like som input on if someone knows how to solve it.

 ## Installation

 It might be worth the effort to make a shorthand script and put it in one of your system's binary directories.